LaoLiulaoliu/weibolog/README.md

 TODO
 ----
-+ If your weibo account is important, a identifying code image appears. (not implement yet)
++ If your weibo account is important, a identifying code image appears in login time. (not implement yet)
 + If no data in database, add latest 100 weibo in db. (not implement yet)
 + If given a time period, crawl the period time. (not implement yet)